Frequently Asked Questions

 At many schools, aerospace engineering is taught as a specialty within the mechanical engineering department.
 Both programs are interested in engines, fluid flow, advanced materials and many other mechanical engineering topics.
 Aerospace programs will tend to focus on the application of those subjects to flight, while mechanical engineering will take a broader view.

-Here at the Naval Academy our systems engineering department focuses on the control of electromechanical systems, one example of which is robotics.
+Here at the Naval Academy our Weapons, Robotics, and Control Systems (formerly known as Systems) engineering department focuses on the control of electromechanical systems, one example of which is robotics.
 Robotics is also taught within mechanical engineering, but we focus more on the material selection and the mechanics of the design in addition to the electronic control system.

 - Can a Mechanical Engineering major pursue a Language Minor?